lucasb243/No-time-to-dice_group_project_IE692/README.txt

     c. "tree.py" was created to visualize the decision trees.
 It is automatically used in "learn_all.ipynb"
     d. "bpic15_amended_typed" was the only event log in the authors repository.
 It contains the execution context in the column "CO".
 The readability of this is higher than in our files("data/added_execution_contexts") because the execution contexts were added manually.

-4. If you are furthermore interested in the original code files by the authors of the paper "No Time To Dice", take a look at the following GitHub Repository: https://github.com/roy-jingyang/Org-Learn_Exe_Context
+4. If you are furthermore interested in the original code files by the authors of the paper "No Time To Dice", take a look at the following GitHub Repository: https://github.com/roy-jingyang/Org-Learn_Exe_Context.
+The development version of OrdinoR is available at https://github.com/roy-jingyang/OrdinoR/tree/dev-learn_exec.